Nike Five Forces Analysis & Recommendations (Porter’s Model)

 • Moderate number of suppliers (moderate force)

 High availability of supply weakens the bargaining power of suppliers on the company’s access to materials.
 Also, the low to moderate supplier concentration means that many suppliers are relatively small in comparison to the sporting goods giant’s supply chain.
-The Five Forces analysis model relates these external factors to the weak force of suppliers on Nike’s business environment.
+The Five Forces analysis model relates these external factors to the weak force of suppliers in Nike’s business environment.
 On the other hand, the moderate number of suppliers equates to their moderate bargaining power over sporting goods businesses.
 The combination of these factors leads to the weak bargaining power of Nike’s suppliers.

 Threat of Substitutes or Substitution (Moderate Force)